-- Perform certify copies of non-recordable documents
+- Certify copies of non-recordable documents

 Required.
 If a notary’s home or mailing address changes, the notary is required to notify the Secretary of State within 30 days by certified mail or another means providing receipt.
 The notice must include the old address and the new address.
 Failure to notify the Secretary of State of the new change of address will result in a $25 civil penalty, which must be paid before the commission can be renewed.
 If the business address changes, the notary must notify the Secretary of State by regular mail, fax, or e-mail.
 The notice must include the old and new business address and the notary’s name as it appears on his commission certificate.
 To download the change of address form, go to

 A notary who has a change of surname must notify the Secretary of State within 30 days.
 When notarizing, the signature line must include married name and commission name.
-If the name is changed due to marriage, the notary may continue to use the official seal and commission in the notary’s prior name until the commission expires.
+If the name is changed due to marriage, the notary may continue to use the official seal and commission containing the notary’s prior name until the commission expires.
 To download the name change form, go to http://www.azsos.gov/business/notary-public

-In case of death a representative of the deceased notary must surrender the notary’s journal, seal, and records to the Secretary of State along with a cover letter including the items enclosed.
-Items are required to be sent within three months of a notary’s death or the notary’s designee shall forfeit not less than $50 or more than $500 to the Secretary of State’s office.
+In case of death, a representative of the deceased notary must surrender the notary’s journal, seal, and records to the Secretary of State along with a cover letter including the items enclosed.
+Items are required to be sent within three months of a notary’s death, or the notary’s designee shall forfeit not less than $50 or more than $500 to the Secretary of State’s office.
 In case of resignation, the notary public must submit a letter to the Governor of Arizona and the Secretary of State by certified mail or by other means providing a receipt.
 Also the notary must send the notary seal and journal to the Secretary of State.